Aggressive Product Liability Lawyers

 The Three Types of Product Liability Claims

-From vehicle recalls involving defective airbags to furniture recalls due to tip-over hazards, dangerous products continue to reach the market.
+From vehicle recalls involving defective airbags to furniture recalls due to dangerous products, tip-over hazards, continue to reach the market.
 Consumers frequently suffer life-changing injuries before defects are discovered.

 1. Design Defect Claims

-A design defect exists when a product is inherently unsafe due to its design—even if manufactured correctly.
+A design defect exists when a product is inherently unsafe due to its design, even if manufactured correctly.

 Maryland Law on Design Defects

-Maryland courts primarily rely on case law rather than a single statute.
+Maryland courts primarily rely on case law rather than on a single statute.
 A product may be defectively designed if it:

 • Is unreasonably dangerous